 Who’s responsible for what — supply pipes and internal plumbing

 Water leak responsibility depends on where the leak is.
-Getting this wrong can mean paying for a job Thames Water would have handled.
+Getting this wrong can mean paying for a job your water company would have handled.

 Your responsibility as a homeowner: